rawiriblundell/wiki.bash-hackers.org/commands/builtin/printf.md

 === Precision ===

-The precision for a floating- or double-number can be specified by using ''.&lt;DIGITS&gt;'', where ''&lt;DIGITS&gt;'' is the number of digits for precision.
-If ''&lt;DIGITS&gt;'' is an asterisk (''*''), the precision is read from the argument that precedes the number to print, like (prints 4,3000000000):
+The precision for a floating- or double-number can be specified by using ''.<DIGITS>'', where ''<DIGITS>'' is the number of digits for precision.
+If ''<DIGITS>'' is an asterisk (''*''), the precision is read from the argument that precedes the number to print, like (prints 4,3000000000):
-&lt;code&gt;printf &quot;%.*f\n&quot; 10 4,3&lt;/code&gt;
+<code>printf &quot;%.*f\n&quot; 10 4,3</code>
 The format ''.*N'' to specify the N'th argument for precision does not work in Bash.

 For strings, the precision specifies the maximum number of characters to print (i.e., the maximum field width).
 For integers, it specifies the number of digits to print (zero-padding!).